2023: Utomi challenges INEC to distribute 9.3m PVCs in its coffers

 Utomi urged INEC to make extra efforts towards the distribution of PVCs to Nigerians, especially persons with disabilities.

-Tanko on his part urged all “Obidients”, that is, supporters of Mr Peter Obi, to ensure that they replicate the advocacy walk across the states and wards in order to collect their PVCs.
+Tanko on his part, urged all “Obidients”, that is supporters of Mr Peter Obi, to ensure they replicated the advocacy walk across the states and wards in order to collect their PVCs.

 We can’t distribute PVCs

-Receiving the petition on behalf of INEC, an Assistant Director at the headquarters, Kelechi Maduneme, said the commission does not have the capacity to distribute the PVCs, stating that Nigerians have to go to their respective INEC local government offices across the country to collect the cards.
+Receiving the petition on behalf of INEC, an Assistant Director at the headquarters, Kelechi Maduneme, said the commission does not have the capacity to distribute PVCs, stating that Nigerians had to go to their respective INEC local government offices across the country to collect the cards.